Bobo Sacko: Muay Thai career

 Sacko participated in the La Nuit des Titans four man welterweight tournament.
-He won a unanimous decisions against Jimmy Vienot in the semi finals, and Petchboonchu FA Group in the final match.
+He won a unanimous decisions against Jimmy Vienot in the semi-finals, and Petchboonchu FA Group in the final match.

 Sacko fought Fabio Pinca during Warriors Night 4, losing the fight by a unanimous decision.
 Afterwards, he fought Yodwicha Banchamek during Best of Siam event organized in Paris.
 Sacko lost the fight by a unanimous decision.

+On June 19, 2015, Sacko faced Manasak Sor.Jor.Lekmuangnon at the Best of Siam VI event.
+He won the fight by decision.

 During the La Nuit des Titans 2016 event, Sacko fought Erkan Varol, winning the fight by a third round TKO.

 In 2017 Sacko fought the former Rajadamnern Stadium and WMC champion Singmanee Kaewsamrit for the vacant WPMF World Welterweight title.
 Bobo won the fight by a unanimous decision.

 He faced Changpuek Muaythai Academy during All Star Muaythai in February of 2018, winning the fight by decision.

 Bobo Sacko fought the former two time Lumpini Stadium champion Rafi Bohic during the Duel 3 event.
 Sacko won the fight by a unanimous decision.

 He made his ONE Championship debut during ONE Championship: Immortal Triumph, being scheduled to face Kulabdam Sor.Jor.Piek-U-Thai.
 Sacko lost the fight by a unanimous decision.

 Sacko fought for the WMC World Welterweight title against Chadd Collins.
 He won the fight by a unanimous decision.